Troy-Analytics/Data-Analyst-Projects/README.md

 ## Projects Overview
 Here's a glimpse of what you'll discover in this repository:

-1. **Cyclistic Bikeshare Cast Study:** An interactive dashboard analyzing rider data to identify trends, patterns, and opportunities for business growth.
+1. **Hotel Bookings:** An interactive dashboard analyzing Hotel sales data to identify trends, patterns, and opportunities for business growth.

-2. **Customer Segmentation Study:** A detailed analysis of customer behavior and segmentation to tailor marketing strategies and improve customer satisfaction.
+2. **Hotel booking:** A detailed analysis of customer behavior and segmentation to tailor marketing strategies and improve customer satisfaction.

 3. **Financial Performance Report:** A comprehensive report evaluating the financial performance of a company, including profitability analysis and forecasting.